Noel Ferrier: Biography

-Ferrier played both Colonel Pickering and Alfred P. Doolittle in the Victorian Symphony Orchestra's My Fair Lady.
+Ferrier played both Colonel Pickering and Alfred P. Doolittle (after Warren Mitchell relinquished the role) in a production by the Victoria State Opera of My Fair Lady.
 His turn as Doolittle requiring a recasting of the chorus to ensure there were strong enough members to carry him off stage for the end of "Get me to the church on time".

 For the STC he appeared in the original productions of David Williamson's Son's of Cain and The Perfectionist alongside Robyn Nevin and Hugo Weaving which toured to the Spoleto festival in 1985.'

-In 1988 he became Artistic Director of the Marian Street Theatre.
+In 1988, he became Artistic Director of the Marian Street Theatre.

-In 1991 Ferrier played Herod in Harry M Miller's revival of Jesus Christ Superstar.
-Worried that he might fall down the huge staircase set and crush Jesus (thus changing the traditional story) he had to have two chorus girls guide him down whilst singing the King Herod Song.
+Ferrier played Herod in Harry M. Miller's September 1994 - February 1995 touring revival of Jesus Christ Superstar.
+Worried that he might fall down the huge staircase set and crush Jesus (thus changing the traditional story) he had to have two chorus girls guide him down whilst "singing" the King Herod Song; bringing the house down with his somewhat questionable cry of "Jeeeeeeeezuz!" at the top of the stairs.

 The following year he joined Tom Burlinson in How To Succeed In Business Without Really Trying in 1992 where he proceeded to steal the show with his performance as J.B Biggley.

-In 1971 he won the award for Best Australian Comedy with Noel Ferrier's Australia A-Z. He was a regular panelist in Graham Kennedy's popular game show Blankety Blanks.
-His movie credits include Avengers of the Reef (1973), Alvin Purple (1973), Alvin Rides Again (1974), Scobie Malone (1975), Deathcheaters (1976), Eliza Fraser (1976), Turkey Shoot (1982), The Year of Living Dangerously (1982) and Backstage (1988).
-He received and AFI nomination for Best Actor for his role in Eliza Fraser.
+In 1971, he won the award for Best Australian Comedy with Noel Ferrier's Australia A-Z. He was a regular panelist in Graham Kennedy's popular game show Blankety Blanks.
+His movie credits include Avengers of the Reef (1973), Alvin Purple (1973), Alvin Rides Again (1974), Scobie Malone (1975), Deathcheaters (1976), Eliza Fraser (1976), Turkey Shoot (1982), The Year of Living Dangerously (1982), and Backstage (1988).
+He received an AFI nomination for Best Actor for his role in Eliza Fraser.
 His final movie role was in Paradise Road (1997).

 Death

-Noel Ferrier died in October 1997 in Sydney, aged 66, from undisclosed causes.
+Noel Ferrier died 15 October 1997 in Sydney, aged 66, reportedly from a heart attack.